High average power Ti:Sapphire drive laser

 Pulse energies in excess of 100 microJ at 250 nm and 2 microJ at 20 microns can be obtained.
 The shot-to-shot energy stability of the output is ~3% rms.

-We can also offer few-cycle pulses in the infrared, by sending the idler from the Topas at 1700 nm into a fibre and recompressing with glass wedges.
+We can also offer few-cycle pulses in the infrared, by sending the idler from the Topas at 1700 nm into a gas-filled hollow fibre and then recompressing with glass wedges.
 This produces 12 fs pulses with a spectrum spanning 1200-2200 nm, with 0.4 mJ/pulse.
 This few-cycle idler capability has been developed in partnership with the Laser Consortium (link opens in a new window) at Imperial College.